cjen07/social_network/README.md

   * Install Node.js dependencies with `npm install`
   * Make sure the neo4j database is up with bolt enabled on port 7687
   * Start Phoenix endpoint with `mix phoenix.server`

-Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.
+  * Now you can visit `localhost:4000` from your browser.

-Bug to fix

-  * comments of multiply lines are shown as a single line with spaces
+Feature

+  * one comment can only be referred to one comment at one time using reply button

+To be done

+  * message notification
+  * exception handling
+  * private online chat (optional)